winitzki/scall/tutorial/programming_dhall.md

 ```

 Speed tests show that `hylo_N` is somewhat faster than computing the maximum depth separately.

+TODO try revising this logic, accumulating both the h function and the result of applying h to seed?
+No. We can't just stop when the result of applying to seed stops changing.
+We need to accumulate a second hylomorphism that detects the max depth.

 ### Example: the Egyptian division algorithm